anafsa/ChildrenOfJupyterDatasets/README.md

 # ChildrenOfJupyterDatasets
-The original data can be found in www.pordata.pt.
+Some of the original data can be found in www.pordata.pt.